 - Pour the excess water out of the top of the jar, stir, and refrigerate.

-- For our backyard hens, we serve two scoops per day.
-Keep in the fridge and make a new mixture when feed gets low.
+- For our 3 backyard laying hens, we serve 1-2 cups per day.
+They should have access to food at all times.
+Store in the fridge and make a new mixture when feed gets low.

-- In addition to this fermented feed, our hens also get organic layer crumble, scratch grains, oyster shells, grit, Grubblies and healthy treats.
-Sources for all listed below.
+- In addition to our chickens consuming fermented feed, they also get organic scratch grains, oyster shells, grit, Grubblies and healthy treats.
+Sources for all listed in the blog post.

 This is so interesting!
 I know fermented foods are good for humans but didn’t realize you could feed it to animals!